Flight-Free-UK/flight_free_uk_website/source/posts/sorry-boss-i-ve-given-up-flying.html.markdown

 We should be using our privilege to create system change for those without such privilege, and those in future generations that don’t even have a life yet, let alone a voice.
 Carbon offsetting doesn’t change the system, and it takes years to actually offset, while the devastation is already happening now.

+> We should be using our privilege to create system change for those without such privilege.

 I could (like other colleagues) have said, “It’s for work, so it doesn’t count.
 I have to do it.“ I couldn’t imagine trying to explain that to my children in 20 years’ time.
 My conscience wouldn’t allow me to make such excuses.
 This was my opportunity to accept reality, and be the change.

-> I couldn’t imagine trying to explain still flying to my children in 20 years’ time.
-My conscience wouldn’t allow me to make such excuses.

 As a Christian, I aim to love my neighbour as myself.
 This means in all my decisions, I can’t choose an option that puts others in harm’s way, when an option not to, or an option that is less harmful, is available.
 If I am choosing to do something that is directly contributing to the climate emergency, like flying, and therefore making life very difficult for millions of people around the world, when I could simply not fly, I am not being a true disciple.